netfreak98/pve_networking_udp_netdev/README.md

 - **Link aggregation** – LACP

 By using UDP sockets as direct pipes between VM interfaces, you can emulate dedicated physical cabling inside Proxmox and accurately test these protocols.
+Unlike memory- or file-system- sockets it even allows to connect VMs running on different KVM hypervisors like this.

 ## Overview